luomus/laji-api/diary.md

 Old api treats these multilang props as non-multilang, returning them always as a string, using the "en" lang value.
 If the hack isn't recreated here, querying in other languages than "en" will not include these props.

-Backward compatibility could be reached also by setting them as non multilang in schema.
+Backward compatibility could be reached also by setting them as non multilang in schema (confirmed by Mikko that we could do so).

 *	temporalCoverage
 * taxonomicCoverage